hkennyv/next-theme-terminal/README.md

 The theme is released under the MIT License.
 Check the [original theme license](https://github.com/hkennyv/next-theme-terminal/blob/master/LICENSE) for additional licensing information.

+## Sponsoring

+If you like the theme and want to support further development, consider sponsoring the theme's creator, @panr, [here](https://github.com/panr/hugo-theme-terminal/blob/master/README.md#sponsoring).

 ## TODO

 Below is a list of features that have yet to be implemented in this port.